sbjelogr/TransferBoost/docs/theory.md

 ## More in detail

-In order to recalculate tle leaf values,
-`tboost` leverages on the equation used by XGBoost and Lightgbm to calculate the optimal leaf values, ie.
+In order to recalculate tle leaf values, `transferboost` leverages on the equation used by XGBoost and Lightgbm to calculate the optimal leaf values, ie.

 $$
 w_{j} = \frac{\sum_{i \in I_{j}} g_{i}}{\sum_{i \in I_{j}} h_{i} + \lambda}